yezzey-gp/yezzey/notes/announce.md

 | 6. ```select z.locationid, count(r.vendorid), sum(r.total_amount) from <table> r left join ny_taxi_zones_src_gp z on r.pulocationid=z.locationid where r.pickup_date between '2014-01-01'::date and '2016-12-31'::date group by 1``` |28.818s|27.413s|28.622s|37.807s|36.25s|36.117s|3m 45s|3m 37s|3m 35s|
 | 7. ```select z.locationid, count(r.vendorid), sum(r.total_amount) from <table> r left join ny_taxi_zones_src_gp z on r.pulocationid=z.locationid group by 1``` | 56.936s|55.202s|55.626s|1m 18s|1m 13s|1m 10s|8m 13s|7m 59s|8m 51s|

-As you can see, Yezzey query performance is comparable to file-system tables, while storage price is on par with PXF.
+As you can see, the query performance of Yezzey is comparable to file system tables, while the storage price is comparable to PXF.
-We also tried [external tables with S3 protocol](https://docs.vmware.com/en/VMware-Greenplum/6/greenplum-database/admin_guide-external-g-s3-protocol.html) and obtained results similar to PXF.
+We also tried [external tables using S3 protocol](https://docs.vmware.com/en/VMware-Greenplum/6/greenplum-database/admin_guide-external-g-s3-protocol.html) and got results similar to PXF.

 ## Conclusion
-Yezzey is open source Greenplum extensions providing data analitics with performance of local drives and price of S3-compatible storage.
+Yezzey is an open source Greenplum extension that provides data analytics with the performance of local drives and the price of S3-compatible storage.